-If you wish to make a formal complaint about your neighbour's high hedge you will need to email or write to us at:
+If you wish to make a formal complaint about your neighbour's high hedge you will need to complete the application form and return it to:

 Involving us is the last resort if you really cannot agree a solution.
 We can refuse to intervene if we think you haven't done everything you reasonably could to settle your dispute.

 We will take account of all relevant factors to strike a balance between the competing interests of the complainant and hedge owner, as well as the interests of the wider community.

 If we consider that the circumstances justify it, we can issue a formal notice to the hedge owner which will set out what they must do to the hedge to remedy the problem, and when by.
 Failure to carry out the works required by us is an offence which, on prosecution, could lead to a fine of up to £1,000.